elixr-games/elics/docs/architecture/world.md

 - **ComponentManager**: Handles registration and storage of component data with performance in mind by leveraging typed arrays for cache-friendly access.
 - **EntityManager**: Uses an efficient pooling mechanism to create and recycle entities, reducing garbage collection overhead.
-- **QueryManager**: Maintains entity queries using BitSet masks for rapid matching and supports deferred entity updates, which are processed after each system update to optimize bulk modifications.
+- **QueryManager**: Maintains entity queries using BitSet masks for rapid matching.

 Systems are sorted based on priority during registration, ensuring that lower-priority systems are executed first.
 This design, along with the use of BitSet operations, contributes to a highly performant ECS implementation ideal for performance-critical applications.